 Let us consider the legal scenario that is presented in the receipt.
-A certain Mr. Martin Rothmann has died and (as will be shown below) has left his sister-in-law Elisabeth Rothmann 6,000 gulden, which are being paid out by the executors of his will in three installments of 2,000 gulden.
+A certain Mr. Martin Rothmann has died and (as will be shown below) has left his sister-in-law Elisabeth Rothmann 6,000 gulden which are being paid out by the executors of his will in three installments of 2,000 gulden.
 Since Mrs. Rothmann must be the wife of Martin Rothmann's brother, it is not clear why she signs as "widowed J. A Born".
 After all, since she is the widow of a Mr. J. A Born (not "von" Born!), she cannot legally sign as Elisabeth Rothmann.
 Equally unclear is why her husband – Martin Rothmann's brother – who should be his brother's main heir, does not take over the inherited money from the civil court.
 Or has he died as well?
 No Martin Rothmann is documented to have died in Vienna between 1785 and 1789.
 That the alleged executors of Martin Rothmann's will paid out the money to his sister-in-law, is highly unusual.
 The law demanded that such high amounts of money should remain in the safekeeping of the court.
 It was far too risky to leave such assets in the hands of private individuals.
 The use of three witnesses is also at odds with the customary legal practice at the time.
 Mrs. Rothmann was the legal heir of her brother-in-law's bequest.
 The simple process of receiving this bequest did not require three witnesses.
-Multiple witnesses were only needed for contracts that contained important legal agreements, such as business, real estate purchase, and wedding contracts.
+Multiple witnesses were only needed for contracts that contained important legal agreements, such as business, purchase of real estate, and wedding contracts.